lowRISC/opentitan/hw/ip/spi_host/README.md

 A complete state diagram, including the `ConfigSwitch` state, is shown in the following section.

-The following waveform illustrates how a change in a single {{< regref "CONFIGOPTS" >}}, here {{< regref "CONFIGOPTS.CPOL" >}}, triggers an entry into the `ConfigSwitch` Idle state, and how the new configuration is applied at the transition from `WaitIdle` to `ConfigSwitch` thereby ensuring ample idle time both before and after the configuration update.
+The following waveform illustrates how a change in a single {{#regref spi_host.CONFIGOPTS }}, here {{#regref spi_host.CONFIGOPTS.CPOL }}, triggers an entry into the `ConfigSwitch` Idle state, and how the new configuration is applied at the transition from `WaitIdle` to `ConfigSwitch` thereby ensuring ample idle time both before and after the configuration update.

 {{< wavejson >}}
 {signal: [